vendorofdoom/clibbon-net/site-holly/hugo/content/portfolio/ar_guy_fawkes.md

 +++
 draft = true
 image = "images/guy_fawkes.png"
-showonlyimage = false
+showonlyimage = true
 date = 2022-01-30T23:21:00Z
 title = "Guy Fawkes: AR Experience" weight = 3
 +++

 An AR game where you must follow clues to find Guy Fawkes and foil the Gunpowder Plot.
-This was an group coursework piece created in Unity.

 <!--more-->

+ This was an group coursework piece created in Unity.
 My main contribution to this project was implementing the game logic framework and the AR image tracking using XR Toolkit.

 Team members:
 + Anna-Louise Blewden